josalvatorre/personal-setup-ansible/README.md

 ## Why not use an [Ansible Execution Environment][2] (ie container)?

-jalvarado tried to get this working inside a container, but he gave up for a few reasons:
+I tried to get this working inside a container, but he gave up for a few reasons:

 * The container-free approach is simpler in this case.
   * Ansible relies on Python (already installed on Mac) and a few packages.
 It was easy to make the Makefile that